About Our School

 About the staff

-There are over twenty staff in our school for just six classes and a nursery.
+There are over twenty staff in our school for just our classes and a nursery.
 We believe that lots of adults to help your child learn is best, and a lot of our school budget is spent on that.
 The staff at Tornedale are dedicated to the children, families and school and all want the best for your child.

 About the building